 Idling Stop technology is included (which can be deactivated via a bar-mounted switch) and so is Honda Selectable Torque Control (traction control), which can be deactivated.
 While the motor does feel a bit sprightlier than before, it’s not a dramatic performance increase and only very loose gravel sees the HSTC activate.

-On a level road, the SH will hold 65mph with this dropping to the high-50s uphill and increasing to just over 70mph on a downhill stretch, which is acceptable for a scooter.
+On a level road, the SH 125 top speed is around 65mph, with this dropping to the high-50s uphill and increasing to just over 70mph on a downhill stretch, which is acceptable for a scooter.
 Overall it does all that is asked of it and is smooth, vibe-free and pleasant to use.

 Reliability & build qualityNext up: Value